Esha Joshi

 Jan 2020 – May 2020

-I lead the software development of an extension to the Beacon Network, a real-time serach engine used to crowdsource genomic variant data.
+I led the software development of an extension to the Beacon Network, a real-time search engine used to crowdsource genomic variant data.
 I also contributed to the development of an ETL pipeline for a real-time search engine built for SARS-CoV-2 data, now known as Viral.ai.
 I worked on full-stack development of services including REST APIs built with Java, Javascript, relational databases (PostgreSQL, BigQuery), deployed on GCP and Azure.

 Bioinformatics Research Assistant